KVSlab/VaMPy/paper/paper.md

 flow velocities, and the impact of non-Newtonian rheology.
 However, recent challenge studies within aneurysm research have brought to light a significant inter-laboratory variability.
 When 26 research groups were provided with identical segmented surfaces and boundary conditions, the results showed large variability stemming from the various CFD solution strategies [@Steinman2013].
-Futhermore, when provided with identical medical images and no guidelines – reflecting current research practice – results from 28 research groups showed significant variability in the predicted WSS [@valen2018real].
+Furthermore, when provided with identical medical images and no guidelines – reflecting current research practice – results from 28 research groups showed significant variability in the predicted WSS [@valen2018real].
 These results might point to a broader reproducibility issue.
 While modeling and simulating cardiovascular flow can provide valuable and additional insight to vascular remodeling, establishing local computational pipelines for medical image-based CFD remains a time-intensive process that is error-prone and a significant source of variability.

-With this in mind, the objective was to devise a comprehensive and resilient open-source research code enabling reproduciable science, with an emphasis on user-friendliness, geared towards students, educators, and researchers.
+With this in mind, the objective was to devise a comprehensive and resilient open-source research code enabling reproducible science, with an emphasis on user-friendliness, geared towards students, educators, and researchers.
 By automating the process, we reduce the need for manual labor, which enables mass production of CFD results, and of equal importance, significantly reduces the variability.
 The latter is also ensured by making all aspects of the modeling choices based on state-of-the-art research shown to be the current gold-standard choices in aneurysm CFD modeling.